-The ways in which businesses reach consumers has changed drastically since the “Mad Men” days of traditional marketing.
+The ways in which businesses reach consumers have changed drastically since the “Mad Men” days of traditional marketing.
 What once depended less on data and more on psychology and creativity now relies on both in order to work well.
 Marketing is no longer limited to billboards and print ads.
-Since the inception of The Internet, marketers have had to trade suits and ties for sprinting gear as they race to catch up with the fast-changing technology of the modern day.
+Since the inception of the Internet, marketers have had to trade suits and ties for sprinting gear as they race to catch up with the fast-changing technology of the modern-day.
 As smartphones get better, online advertising has become a new way in which marketers can and should reach their audience.
 But how exactly has technology changed traditional marketing and to what effect?

 The Birth of The Website

 81% of shoppers research online before making a purchase.
 If you don’t have a company website in 2016, you must have some magic word-of-mouth marketing.
 With more men and women working long days, people just don’t have the time to stroll along a local street or flip through the yellow pages to find that perfect business.
 Now, it’s all about search engines and eye-catching websites.